 For a temporary residence Type D visa you should file an application to the Secretariat of Internal Affairs.
 After doing so, you’ll have to wait up to three weeks to get the answer.
 However, it usually takes less than three weeks to get the application processed.

-What makes you eligible for a temporary residence permit is the reason of your stay.
+Your reason for staying in Belgrade must meet certain criteria to be eligible for a temporary residence permit.” for clarity.
 You’ll be asked to provide an adequate answer to the question What brings you here?
 Your motive for staying in Belgrade will be justified if it concerns professional or educational activities (scientific research included).

 Once you get the temporary residence permit, is there anything else you should do?